 Use a photo recovery software

 With the "not formatted" memory card error, in most cases, your images are still there, your computer just can't read them.
-A recovery software can serve as the go-between, finding and repairing the files on your SD card so that your computer can access them.
-Recovery software works well for SD cards that were pulled out of a camera or computer too soon, used in multiple devices, or formatted on a computer, but software can sometimes pull information from damaged cards too.
+A recovery software can serve as the go-between, finding and repairing the files on your memory card so that your computer can access them.
+Recovery software works well for media cards that were pulled out of a camera or computer too soon, used in multiple devices, or formatted on a computer, but software can sometimes pull information from damaged cards too.